Thinking & Writing

 March 2026 · 4 min read · Michał Niezgoda

 A good coaching conversation doesn't start with a goal.
 It starts with understanding what's really going on — which is rarely what a client says on first contact.
-Over 550 hours of coaching, these five questions have consistently opened up the most productive conversations.
+Over hundreds of hours of coaching, these five questions have consistently opened up the most productive conversations.

 1. "What would need to be true for this to have been worth your time?"